-Eastern Cottonwood is a large fast growing tree found growing along streams, rivers and lowland areas.
+Eastern cottonwood is a large, fast-growing tree found growing along streams, rivers, and lowland areas.
 It is native to eastern North America through the Midwest and Chicago region.
-Due to its large size, weak wood, and messy characteristics it is best used on large properties away from residential areas.
+Due to its large size, weak wood, and penetrating roots, it is best used on large properties away from residential areas.

 - Deciduous (seasonally loses leaves)

 - Chicago area

 - Zone 5

 - Full sun (6 hrs direct light daily)

 - Dry sites

 - Alkaline soil